gabrielpalladini/node-api-search/README.md

 # node-search

-#After forking the repo into local machine
+#After cloning the repo into local machine

-    # npm install
+    # npm install in both client and server
     # for the server/api: npm run start
     # for the client: npm run start (in clients folder)